Nebukam/PCGExtendedToolkit/_sources/nodes/misc/misc-sort-points.md

 >When selecting a value to compare, keep in mind that it will be broadcasted to a `double` type.
 This means that if you don't specify which component to use on multi-component type *(`Vectors`, `Transforms`, etc)*, it will default to the first one (`X`).
 {: .warning }

+---
+# Inputs
+## In
+Any number of point datasets.

+---
+# Outputs
+## Out
+Same as Inputs but re-ordered.
+*Reminder that empty inputs will be ignored & pruned*.